UPDATE: The Burundi Legal System and Research

 % of population urbanised

-The three major ethnics groups that comprise the Burundian population are the Hutu (Bantu) 85%, Tutsi (Hamitic) 14%, Twa (pygmy) 1%, all recognised in the Burundi Constitution.
+The three major ethnic groups that comprise the Burundian population are the Hutu (Bantu) 85%, Tutsi (Hamitic) 14%, and Twa (pygmy) 1%, all recognised in the Burundi Constitution.
 Since 2014, Burundi has three officially recognized languages: Kirundi, French, and English.
 Of these, only Kirundi is spoken by the vast majority of the population.
 It is recognized as the national language by the Burundian Constitution of 2018

 The Burundian economy depends largely on agriculture and over 55% of the population is poor living under $1 USD a day which is considered below the poverty levels.

 GNI per capita, Atlas method (current US$)

 GDP, Atlas method

 Government expenditure on education, total (% of government expenditure)

 Military government expenditure (% of total Government expenditure)

 Figure 2: A Schematic Attempt at Capturing the Economic Context | Source: World Bank, World Databank (Burundi)

 From the sixteenth century, the region was organised as a kingdom under the authority of a king (mwami) who was believed to be possessed of both secular and spiritual authority.
 Hutus, Tutsis and Batwa cohabited in this kingdom under a system of administration consisting of both Hutu and Tutsi chiefs.
 The two groups became homogenised and adopted the same language (Kirundi).
 There was territorial expansion and conquest, and the vanquished party was made to pay tribute to the King.
 The Batwa who lacked a centralized system of governance and were only organized at family level, were almost always on the receiving end of these conquests.